+5.3.1 Hardware Support

-5.3.1 Hardware The USB interface emulates an RS-232 serial port at a fixed 115,200 baud rate, but with the physical connections of a USB.
+The USB interface emulates an RS-232 serial port at a fixed 115,200 baud rate, but with the physical connections of a USB.
 This programming interface requires a certain configuration to communicate properly with the 240 Series input module.
 The proper configuration parameters are listed in TABLE 5-2.
-These settings are configured automatically when using MeasureLINK[TM].
+These settings are configured automatically when using MeasureLINKTM for the 240 Series.